Hishiro64/auto-mpv/README.md

 # ⚙ Auto MPV

 Automates your setup\update process for MPV Player.
-Fetching from external repositories, it installs VapourSynth for RIFE frame interpolation, basic shaders, scripts, and configs.
+Fetching from external repositories, it installs MPV in a portable folder, VapourSynth for RIFE frame interpolation, basic shaders, scripts, and configs.
 It's one fully customizable batch script.
 Simply swap out my defaults with your own.

 ![preview.png](./preview.png)